Qudit Clauser-Horne-Shimony-Holt Inequality and Nonlocality from Wigner Negativity: Introduction

-As a canonical extension of the classical bit as a unit of information, quantum information theory extensively studied two-level systems, now called qubits.
+As a canonical extension of the classical bit as a unit of information, quantum information theory has extensively studied two-level systems, now called qubits.
 A generalization to higher dimensions, systems of $d$ levels, are called qu\textit{d}its.
 Although qubits are typically easier to describe, qudits can be more efficient for some quantum information tasks: apart from the theoretical interest in deriving no-go theorems in quantum information~\cite{shaari2008blind,PhysRevA.78.012353,PhysRevLett.102.120501}, qudit-based algorithms for Byzantine agreement~\cite{Fitzi2001} and secret sharing in graph states~\cite{Markham2008,Kashefi_2009,Keet2010} appear to surpass schemes known for qubits~\cite{Cleve1999}.
-Despite any advantage over qubit systems, quantum information with qudits broadens the range of physical platforms where quantum information tasks can be implemented as many quantum systems are naturally higher dimensional.
+Beyond any advantage over qubit systems, quantum information with qudits broadens the range of physical platforms where quantum information tasks can be implemented, as many quantum systems are naturally higher dimensional.

-We study nonlocality in systems of two or more qudits, referring to quantum correlations that cannot be explained by any local-hidden-variable model \cite{bell1964einstein,brunner2014bell}.
-Previous studies have been conducted to expose nonlocality in high-dimensional systems with Bell states \cite{Collins2001, Liang2009,Ji2008,salavrakos2017bell}, Greenberger-Horne-Zeilinger (GHZ) states~\cite{Cerf2001}, and graph states~\cite{Tang2013}.
-However, the studied Bell inequalities are hard to analyze, and it is often unclear if they expose genuinely high-dimensional properties.
-Instead, they resort to properties that are inherent to systems of lower, higher or composite dimension by regarding subsystems, e.g.\@ subsets of levels, and exploiting effects inherent to the subsystems.
-In three-dimensional systems, studies have been conducted in~\cite{Lawrence2017,Kaszlikowski2002,Kaszlikowski2002-2,Acin2004,Gruca2011,Li2011,Mackeprang2023}.
-Notably, Kaniewski et al.~\cite{Kaniewski2018} investigate Bell nonlocality based on intrinsic properties of $d$-level systems and even introduce self-testing mutually unbiased bases for the qutrit case.
-In~\cite{Howard2015bell}, the author uses a known Bell operator~\cite{Ji2008} to find nonlocality with magic states using tools from~\cite{Howard2012}, which we also employ in this work.
+We study Bell nonlocality in systems of two or more qudits, i.e.\ correlations that cannot be reproduced by local-hidden-variable models~\cite{bell1964einstein,brunner2014bell}.
+Nonlocality in high-dimensional systems has been investigated using Bell states~\cite{Collins2001,Liang2009,Ji2008,salavrakos2017bell}, GHZ states~\cite{Cerf2001}, and graph states~\cite{Tang2013}.
+However, many proposed inequalities are technically involved and difficult to analyze, and it is often unclear to what extent they witness genuinely $d$-dimensional effects rather than properties inherited from subsystems (e.g.\ by restricting to subsets of levels).
+For $d=3$, intrinsic approaches and self-testing results are known~\cite{Lawrence2017,Kaszlikowski2002,Kaszlikowski2002-2,Acin2004,Gruca2011,Li2011,Mackeprang2023,Kaniewski2018}.
+In a complementary direction, Howard~\cite{Howard2015bell} connects nonlocality to magic-state resources using tools from~\cite{Howard2012}, which we also employ here.